-You are responsible for satisfying Preauthorization requirements.
-This means that you must ensure that you, your family member, your Physician, Behavioral Health Practitioner or Provider of services must comply with the guidelines below.
-Failure to Preauthorize services will require additional steps and/or benefit reductions as described in the section entitled Failure to Preauthorize.
+Your Network Provider is required to obtain Prior Authorization for inpatient Hospital admissions.
+You are responsible for satisfying all other Prior Authorization requirements.
+This means that you must ensure that you, an authorized representative, your Physician, Behavioral Health Practitioner or Provider of services must comply with the guidelines below.
+Failure to obtain Prior Authorization of services will require additional steps and/or benefit reductions as described in the subsection entitled Failure to Obtain Prior Authorization.

-Preauthorization for Inpatient Hospital Admissions
+Prior Authorization for Inpatient Hospital Admissions

-In the case of an elective inpatient Hospital Admission, the call for Preauthorization should be made at least two working days before you are admitted unless it would delay Emergency Care.
-In an emergency, Preauthorization should take place within two working days after admission, or as soon thereafter as reasonably possible.
+In the case of an elective inpatient Hospital Admission, the call for Prior Authorization should be made at least two working days before you are admitted unless it would delay Emergency Care.
+In an emergency, Prior Authorization should take place within two working days after admission, or as soon thereafter as reasonably possible.